Pesto: Pantry Possibilities

 TIP: TASTE AS YOU GO

 Don’t be afraid to sample a little spoonful while you’re completing your pesto.
-This will help YOU discover YOUR preferred consistency and flavor combination.
+This will help you discover your preferred consistency and flavor combination.

 ADD TO YOUR DISH